IHE/ITI.Finance/input/pagecontent/ITI-YY8.md

 ##### 2:3.YY8.4.1.2 Message Semantics

 The Claims Requestor invokes the [FAIS Claim $cancel operation](OperationDefinition-IHE.FAIS.Claim.Cancel.html) on the Claims Manager.
-The operation is invoked by submitting an HTTP GET request to the Claims Manager at the path:
+The operation is invoked by submitting an HTTP POST request to the Claims Manager at the path:

 ```
-GET [base]/Claim/<resourceId>/$cancel
+POST [base]/Claim/<resourceId>/$cancel
 ```

 Where <resourceId> is the resource id of the claim being cancelled.

+The HTTP body MAY include a FHIR Parameters resource with the reason set to the reason for the cancellation.

 ##### 2:3.YY8.4.1.3 Expected Actions